hasura/graphql-engine/docs/graphql/manual/hasura-cli/reference.rst

 .env file
 ^^^^^^^^^

-Alternatively, environment variables can also be read from .env file, created manually by the user, at the project root directory.
+Alternatively, environment variables can also be read from the ``.env`` file, created manually by the user, at the project root directory.
 A global flag, ``--envfile``, is added to explicitly get the .env filename from users, which defaults to ``.env`` filename if no flag is provided.